Alaska Orienteering Festival 2025

 Punching

-All courses will use the standard SportIdent punching system.
-We will not be offering contactless punching.
-SportIdent cards (finger sticks) will be available for rent at the venue.
+All courses will use the SportIdent punching system.
+We will be operating in beacon mode, so contactless punching will be supported, as well as standard punching.
+Standard (non-contactless) SportIdent cards (finger sticks) will be available for rent on the registration site, and at the venue.

 Weather